 The Global X Nasdaq 100 Risk Managed Income ETF (QRMI) and the Global X S&P 500 Risk Managed Income ETF (XRMI) fit the mold of a net credit collar strategy by combining covered calls with protective puts.
-They aim to retrieve net premiums by owning underlying securities of an equity index then selling at-the-money call options and buying 5% out-of-the-money (OTM) put options on the same index.
-This strategy sacrifices some of the potential premium return.
-However, it still seeks to generate a net credit premium, which can potentially serve as a solid complement to other fixed income allocations.
+They aim to retrieve net premiums by owning underlying securities of an equity index then selling atthe-money call options and buying 5% out-of-the-money (OTM) put options on the same index.
+This strategy sacrifices some yield.
+However, because it seeks to generate an income stream, it can serve as a solid complement to other fixed income allocations.